- What we collect

 The Library offers Fellowships to support practising writers and artists to develop new work creatively using or inspired by the Library’s collections.
 The Fellowships offers artists a unique opportunity to immerse themselves in the collections.
 Artists can be inspired by, repurpose, transform or imaginatively respond to published sources, such as music, maps, rare books or ephemera, or original sources, such as pictures, manuscripts, oral histories and folklore recordings.

 Creative Arts Fellowships offer a $10,000 grant to support writers and artists to spend four weeks in the Library developing an artistic concept, artwork or body of work inspired or informed by the collections.
-Applications closed 5pm, 19 July 2019 (AEST).
+Applications for the 2022 Creative Arts Fellowship program will open on 7 June 2021.

 Two Fellowships are available:

-- The Creative Arts Fellowship, supported by the Friends of the Library, is open to creative practitioners and artists, working professionally in any art form, to create new artistic work that is inspired by or using particular collections.
+- The Creative Arts Fellowship, supported by the Friends of the National Library of Australia, is open to creative practitioners and artists, working professionally in any art form, to create new artistic work that is inspired by or using particular collections.
 Artists may be working in such fields as music, dance, theatre, visual arts, emerging, hybrid and experimental art forms.

 - The Creative Arts Fellowship for Australian Writing, supported by the Ray Mathew and Eva Kollsman Trust, aims to support writers to develop their creative ideas by immersing themselves in an aspect of the collections.

 The National Folk Fellowship, offered in partnership with the National Folk Festival, supports folk musicians, singers, dancers, poets, performance artists, or collector-performers to develop a project based on the Library’s original folklore and related collections, with a performance at the following National Folk Festival.
-Applications closed noon, 12 July 2019 (AEST).
+Applications for the 2022 National Folk Fellowship program will open on 19 April 2021.